 Once the sun is set, the real fun begins.
 Tour guides scatter through the large crowd with special laser pointers to point out constellations.
 The guides will share various stories about Greek mythology and astronomy facts.
 For those that prefer a more up-close view of stars, there are also local astronomy enthusiasts with powerful telescopes.
 They are all friendly and eager to share their own experiences with backyard space exploration.
 Visitors are encouraged to walk around to listen to different stories and check out different telescopes.

-This event runs once a month from April to November.
-The skies change with the seasons so different constellations will be in view.
-The hours of the event also change as the sun sets later in the spring and earlier in the fall, so be sure to check the website before you go.
-The event is free and runs until around 11:00 PM, but there is a $5 parking fee per car.
-If it rains, only the Junior Astronomer program is presented and the gates close at 9:00 PM.
-You can find dates for the next Star Party on the Air and Space Museum website.
+This event runs once a month on Saturdays year round.
+The skies change with the seasons so different constellations will be in view each time you go.
+The hours of the event also change as the sun sets later in the spring/summer and earlier in the fall/winter, so be sure to check the website before you go.
+The event is free but there is a $10 parking fee per car.
+If it rains, only the Junior Astronomer program is presented.
+You can search for future stargazing dates by looking for “Astronomy for All” on the Virginia park calendar.

 Star gazers of all ages

-Event is free, parking is $5 per car
+Event is free, parking is $10 per car

 11012 Edmonds Lane